singh-man/books/crackingTheCoding/17_hard.md

 **Solution #2 (Optimized)**

 To optimize the previous algorithm, let's think  about the exact cause of the inefficiency of the prior algo­ rithm.
-The root  cause is the perpetual calls to findindexOfMax.
+The root  cause is the perpetual calls to findIndexOfMax.
 This suggests that it should be our focus for optimizing.

-One thing we should notice is that we don't pass  in arbitrary ranges into the findindexOfMax function.
+One thing we should notice is that we don't pass  in arbitrary ranges into the findIndexOfMax function.
 It's actually  always  finding the max  from  one point to an edge (either the right  edge or the left edge).
 Is there a quicker way we could know what the max height is from a given point to each edge?

 Yes.
 We could precompute this information in O(N) time.